RPiOVN/p2pvps-server/specifications/high-level-overview.md

 the connection to a minimal Ubuntu Docker image, the server can be better protected against malicious users.
 One area of improvement is to research a way of establishing an SSH server capable of doing reverse tunneling without giving command line access.

+## Rough Draft Specs

+### Rebooting:
+* In the flash-shell client, people need to be able to reboot the device without wiping the flash storage or re-registering the device.
+* On reboot, the client could check the expiration date on the server and decide whether to re-register or not.

+### Refunds and pro-rating of contracts
+* If the Listing Manager triggers an expiration date reset, it could also trigger a refund in OpenBazaar for the current contract.
+The trick is calculating the pro-rated fee.
+Would this also require all sales to use multi-sig contracts and a moderator?
+* This scheme would also require the server to hold payment until the terms of the contract are complete.
+Then it could distribute the money to the Owner.

+### Extensions to the expiration date
+* This would best be handled within the Vue application.
+Renters could log in and request an extension.
+* This request would generate an OB contract that they would then purchase.